PanicStation.org

 Do not do these things

-• Don’t sign into banking, email, or your password manager in the affected browser until you’ve cleaned it.
+• Don’t sign in to banking, email, tax, healthcare, crypto, or password-manager accounts in the affected browser until you have cleaned it.

-• Don’t install “browser cleaner” tools suggested by pop-ups or unfamiliar download sites.
+• Don’t install “browser cleaner”, “support”, “security scan”, or “fix my search” tools from pop-ups or unfamiliar download sites.

-• Don’t click “Allow” on notification prompts from unfamiliar sites (it can flood you with scam alerts).
+• Don’t click “Allow” on notification prompts from unfamiliar sites.

 What to do now

-• If the browser shows “Managed by your organization” and this is a work/school device, contact your IT/admin.
+• If the browser says “Managed by your organization” on a work or school device, contact the IT or device administrator.

-• Chrome: use Reset settings to restore defaults.
+• Chrome: use Reset settings to restore the original defaults.

 • Firefox: use Refresh Firefox.

-• Windows: check installed apps/programs and uninstall anything unfamiliar that appeared around the time the change started.
+• Windows: open installed apps and uninstall unfamiliar apps that appeared around the time the homepage or search engine changed.

-7. Secure accounts if there’s any chance credentials were exposed.
+7. Secure accounts if passwords may have been exposed.

-• Change passwords for email first, then financial accounts, then any accounts that reuse the same password.
+• Change reused passwords on any other accounts that use the same password.

 • Turn on multi-factor authentication where available.

-8. Report if it involved fraud, money loss, or an obvious scam path.
+8. Report it if there was fraud, theft, account takeover, or a scam path.

 What can wait